 As an international student, you may be eligible for practical training related to your field of study.
 One type of training that may be available to you is Optional Practical Training (OPT).
+If you’re a student who is currently studying, check out our Curricular Practical Training (CPT) guide!

-Let’s discuss what OPT is and the requirements involved to be eligible for this popular training.
+For right now, let’s discuss what OPT is and the requirements involved to be eligible for this popular training.

 What Is Optional Practical Training?